GodWindows/flutter_event/README.md

 - The app features a clean, minimalist design, making it user-friendly and easy to navigate for both organizers and security personnel.

 ## ğŸš€ Getting Started
 Getting started is simple.
-Just download the app, follow the setup instructions, and you're ready to transform your event entry process.
+Just install the app, follow the setup instructions, and you're ready to transform your event entry process.

 ---